Vegetation

 Water is necessary for every aspect of plant development, including gemination, cell division, and respiration.
 The stress of drought may induce complex changes in biochemical, physiological, and morphological aspects of plants, limiting vegetative health, growth, regeneration of the plant population, the vegetative community in a region, and/or the entire ecosystem.
 The exact nature of impacts to vegetation depends on the drought—its severity, spatial extent, seasonal timing, and persistence, and the capacity of the vegetation to absorb and adapt to disturbances, and vegetation management actions.

-NOAA's Center for Satellite Applications and Research produces satellite-based global vegetation health products, including the vegetation health index (VHI).
-VHI is a proxy characterizing vegetation health or a combined estimation of moisture and thermal conditions.
+The Vegetation Health Index is a proxy characterizing vegetation health or a combined estimation of moisture and thermal conditions.
 Vegetation health is often used to estimate crop condition and anticipated yield.
-If the indices are below 40, indicating different levels of vegetation stress, losses of crop and pasture production might be expected; if the indices above 60 (favorable conditions), plentiful production might be expected.
-Learn more.
+Values below 40 (pink/orange shades) indicate different levels of vegetation stress, and losses of crop and pasture production might be expected.
+Values above 60 (green/blue shades) indicate favorable conditions.

 Favorable Conditions